Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Results

 All of these classes are interspersed among the common sources, those with a Score of 1, indicating that it is quite diverse and contains features common with all of the other classes.
 The class with a Score of 3 is closest to the interesting anomalies, which is likely due to the similarities between spiral galaxies with moderately interesting morphologies (which constitute most of the Score 3 class) and the galaxy merger candidates in the Score 5 class.
 The Score 4 class contains too few sources to draw clear observations about it.

-\subsection{Application On A Large Scale}
+\subsection{Application on a large scale}

 The NS algorithm was used in the application on the main subset, which consists of 3 884 404 unlabelled sources.
 The volume of this subset forms the main challenge of this work as \astronomaly{} has not been applied on such a scale before.
 The same approach as in the evaluation set was followed, excluding the use of the DR algorithm due to its computational demands and limited discernible benefits.
 See Appendix \ref{Appendix: Computational Resources} for more details.
-Each active learning iteration of the NS algorithm was done with 2000 labels until 10 000 sources were labelled.
+Each AL iteration of the NS algorithm was done with 2000 labels until 10 000 sources were labelled.
 The top 2000 sources were investigated and fully labelled in each iteration.
 This entire process only took the lead author several hours using \astronomaly{}'s interactive interface.

-The results are presented in Figure \ref{fig: Anomalies in top 2000: labelled}, showing the anomalies and their ranks among the top 2000 sources.
-The left panel includes labelled sources while the right panel shows only the new or unseen anomalies, demonstrating the power of the algorithm to detect new anomalies.
-The line for 0 labels, corresponding to iForest only, is not visible because it detected only 1 interesting anomaly in the top 2000 sources.
+The results are presented in Fig. \ref{fig: Anomalies in top 2000: labelled}, showing the anomalies and their ranks among the top 2000 sources.
+The left panel includes labelled sources and the right panel shows only the new or unseen anomalies, demonstrating the power of the algorithm to detect new anomalies.
+The line for 0 labels, corresponding to iForest only, is not visible because it detected only one interesting anomaly in the top 2000 sources.
 However, this does not mean that iForest failed to detect anomalies.
-In fact, most of the 2000 (1763) sources initially detected by iForest were artefacts or masked sources; obvious anomalies in the dataset, but not of interest.
-The plots demonstrate the necessity of active learning, as more labels lead to a higher number of interesting sources within the top 2000.
-However, as the panel on the right in Figure \ref{fig: Anomalies in top 2000: labelled} shows, the number of new anomalies seen in the top 2000 drops sharply when more than 4000 labels are used.
-This suggests a point of diminishing returns, where adding more labels would not necessitate more anomalies being found when looking at the same number of sources.
+In fact, most of the 2000 (1763) sources initially detected by iForest were artefacts or masked sources; obvious anomalies in the data set, but not of interest.
+The plots demonstrate the necessity of AL, as more labels lead to a higher number of interesting sources within the top 2000.
+However, as the panel on the right in Fig. \ref{fig: Anomalies in top 2000: labelled} shows, the number of new anomalies seen in the top 2000 drops sharply when more than 4000 labels are used.
+This suggests a point of diminishing returns, where adding more labels would not necessarily lead to more anomalies being found when looking at the same number of sources.
 In such an instance, discovering additional anomalies would require investigating a larger number of sources rather than increasing the number of labels.

-\subsection{Follow-up Investigations}
+\subsection{Follow-up investigations}